azidyn/larptrader/README.md

 - No database required
 - Almost zero configuration ( `config.js` requires a testnet API key to trade on BitMEX )
 - Backtester calculates fees (optional), inverse contract PnL math, and sizes position by stop/risk.
-- Simple architecture, easy to fork and your own ideas or pull in other types of data
+- Simple architecture, easy to fork add your own ideas or pull in other types of data
 - Can backtest a strategy using offline or historical data.
 And then continue running immediately so you can forward test it too.

 ### Installation